Notes

 Habits Become Us

-Habits are less about good and bad, and more about whether they are effective or ineffective in helping us become the person we want to be.
+Habits are less about good and bad, and more about whether they are effective or ineffective in helping us live the kind of life we want.

 The Second Curve